NATO, Russia could play role in eliminating Syrian chemical arms

 Russia and the United States are the only countries with industrial scale capacity to destroy mustard, VX, sarin or cyanide-armed munitions, but the import of chemical weapons is banned under U.S. law.

-NATO has shunned any involvement in the Syrian conflict apart from sending Patriot missiles to protect neighboring Turkey.
+NATO has shunned any involvement in the Syrian conflict apart from sending Patriot missiles to protect neighbouring Turkey.

 After years of confrontation over Syria, Russia and the United States brokered a deal last month to put President Bashar al-Assad’s chemical arms stockpiles under international control.